 Anxiety or depression

-Other signs and symptoms of celiac disease that might trigger this test include:
+Other symptoms of celiac disease that might trigger the need for this test include:

 Regular migraine headaches